ahsan-aziz/Buffer-Overflow/README.md

 ![eip](https://github.com/azizahsan/Buffer-Overflow/blob/master/eip.png?raw=true)

-EIP is 35724134.
+EIP is 35724134, or in other words, the program tried to jump on it and failed.
 Let's see where exactly is this in our payload, we can use following command to do that:

 ```
 root@kali:~/Downloads# /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -l 1000 -q 35724134